Global MedCats - Spain

 Free Day

-Please Note: Students should have completed at least SPAN 202 (or the equivalent) before the start date to participate in this program.
+Please Note: Students should have an intermediate level of Spanish language proficiency (completion of SPAN 202 or the equivalent) before the start date to participate in this program.

 Burgos, Spain